Fifi (Better Call Saul): Plot

 Jimmy McGill accepts Kim Wexler's offer to set up separate firms in shared office space, and Kim announces to Howard Hamlin her resignation from HHM.
 Howard accepts and wishes her well.
 Immediately after Kim exits Howard's office, Howard and she race to secure the Mesa Verde account.
 Kim meets with Kevin Wachtell and Paige Novick, Mesa Verde's president and chief legal counsel, and they agree to become a client of her solo practice.
 Kim and Jimmy set up their practices in a re-purposed dentists' office.
 Howard reports Kim's resignation and the loss of Mesa Verde to Chuck.
-Chuck braves his electromagnetic hypersensitivity symptoms to meet with Kevin and Paige at HHM and damns Kim with faint praise, which causes Kevin to back out of his agreement with Kim and continue with HHM.
-Chuck is unable to continue suppressing his EHS symptoms and collapses as soon as the meeting is over.
+Chuck braves his supposed electromagnetic hypersensitivity symptoms to meet with Kevin and Paige at HHM and damns Kim with faint praise, which causes Kevin to back out of his agreement with Kim and continue with HHM.
+Chuck is unable to continue suppressing his EHS and collapses as soon as the meeting is over.

 Jimmy pretends Fudge, an elderly registered sex offender, is a World War II veteran so his camera crew and he can gain access to a U.S. Air Force base.
 Once inside, they use FIFI, a World War II-era Boeing B-29 Superfortress, as the backdrop for a TV ad to attract new clients to Jimmy's elder law practice.
 Upset at losing Mesa Verde, Kim has doubts about her future with Jimmy, but he reassures her there will be other opportunities to win over big clients.

 Ernesto tells Jimmy that Chuck McGill's condition has worsened because of his time at HHM's offices.
 Jimmy goes to Chuck's home and volunteers to take over Chuck's care.
 After Chuck falls asleep, Jimmy accesses the Mesa Verde files, then visits an all-night copy store to falsify information in the application documents for a soon-to-open branch.
 Mike Ehrmantraut continues to watch Hector Salamanca's restaurant and tracks his movements to a remote garage.
 After returning home, he uses a garden hose, nails, and power drill to begin assembling a homemade spike strip.